PHPOffice/PHPWord/docs/usage/styles/font.md

    See ``\PhpOffice\PhpWord\Style\Language`` class for some language codes.
 - ``position``.
 The text position, raised or lowered, in half points
 - ``hidden``.
 Hidden text, *true* or *false*.
+`htmlWhiteSpace``.
+How white space is handled when generating html/pdf.
+Possible values are *pre-wrap* and *normal* (other css values for white space are accepted, but are not expected to be useful).
+- ``htmlGenericFont``.
+Fallback generic font for html/pdf.
+Possible values are *sans-serif*, *serif*, and *monospace* (other css values for generic fonts are accepted).